Revix-Systems/Revix-Systems/COMING-SOON.md

 ### 🚀 Currently Working On

-* 🎨 Complete UI redesign
+* 🎨 A complete UI redesign
-* ⚡ Faster downloads
+* ⚡ Faster and more efficient downloads
 * 🎵 Improved audio extraction
-* 📂 Better playlist handling
+* 📂 Better playlist support
-* 🐞 Stability improvements
+* 🐞 Improved stability and reliability

 ### 📅 Planned

 * Additional download providers
 * Download history
-* Batch downloads
 * Automatic update system
-* More export formats
+* Support for additional export formats

-> Although Revix-Vid hasn't received an update since release, development is active behind the scenes as we prepare a much larger update.
+> While Revix-Vid has not received an update since its initial release, development is continuing behind the scenes as we prepare a much larger update.

+---

+# 📺 Revix-Vid Plus

+**The next generation of Revix-Vid.**

+Revix-Vid Plus is the next step in the evolution of our video tools, building on the foundation of Revix-Vid with a focus on improved usability, performance, and additional functionality.

+### 🚀 Currently Working On

+* 🏗️ Establishing the new application architecture
+* 🎨 Designing the new user experience
+* ⚡ Improving download performance
+* 🧩 Building a more flexible feature system

+### 📅 Planned

+* Expanded download capabilities
+* Improved playlist management
+* Additional providers and formats
+* Enhanced customization
+* Integration with the wider Revix ecosystem

 ---